With sequel plans, Rob Reiner turns 'Spinal Tap' up to 11

 You could say the same thing about the classic 1984 mockumentary.
 It could have so easily not panned out.
 No one in Hollywood thought it was a good idea.
 It was saved by Norman Lear who, after Reiner made his pitch and departed, is said to have turned to the executives in the room and announced: “Who’s going to tell him he can’t do it?”

+Now, Reiner and company want to get the band back together for a sequel.
+Reiner was at the Cannes Film Festival this week for an anniversary screening on the beach of “This Is Spinal Tap” and to drum up excitement for the just-announced sequel that will also see Michael McKean, Harry Shearer, and Christopher Guest reprise their roles as band members David St. Hubbins, Derek Smalls and Nigel Tufnel.

+“The bar is high.
+There’s no question about it,” Reiner said in an interview by the beach.
+“And we wrestled with that forever, whether or not we should even bother to do it.
+But we had an idea.
+Over the years, people have come up and said, ‘Oh, you should do a sequel.’
+We’ve always said, ‘No, no, no.’ But as time went by, we finally had something we think can work.
+And we’ll find out!”

-The movie, itself, has no script, just a four-page outline.
+The 1984 movie had no script, just a four-page outline.
 It was almost entirely improvised.
 Reiner’s first cut of the film was seven hours long.
 Even the jokes they did have planned — like the infamous “these amps goes to 11” scene — were filmed off-the-cuff.

 “Quick!”
 Reiner recalls shouting.
 “Make an amp with an extra number on it!”